-Element no. Document name Received H1 Please refer to those listed in Section H1 - H3
+Element no. Document name Received Refer to Sections H1 H2 H3, Issues for Your Legal advisor

 Elements that require urgent attention

 These elements have defects that are serious and/or need to be repaired, replaced or investigated urgently.
 Failure to do so could risk serious safety issues or severe long-term damage to your property.